Luca-Engel/Computer_Graphics/RT1_collisions/readme.txt

 Ray-cylinder intersection theory: RT1.2.1
 - Approach:
-    The approach for the ray-cylinder intersection required a lot of work : first, obviously we had to draw the situation we were working on so we would have a better idea of how to find the implicit equation for the cylinder.
-So we tried to draw it from the front view of the cylinder but at some point we were stuck.
-Then, we thought of drawing the situation from a different angle : the top view of the cylinder and it became pretty easy to find the implicit equation of the cylinder.
+    The approach for the ray-cylinder intersection required a lot of work : first, we had to draw the situation we were working on so we would have a better idea of how to find the implicit equation for the cylinder.
+So we tried to draw it from the front view and use the pythagoreon theorem using the knowledge of the cylinder radius and the hypothetical intersection point (p = ray_origin + t * ray_direction) with the cylinder but at some point we were stuck since we couldn't manage to solve for t.
+    Then, we thought of drawing the situation from a different angle : the top view of the cylinder and it became easier to find the implicit equation of the cylinder.
 We came up with a quadratic equation we had to solve for t.
-So we can have a maximum of 2 solutions (points of intersection) for our equation (one for the front part of the cylinder and the other one for the back part of the cylinder).
+So we can have a maximum of 2 solutions (the t's leading to the points of intersection) for our equation (one for the front part of the cylinder and the other one for the back part of the cylinder).
     Finally, we need to check if the solutions are actually within the height of the cylinder, if not then those solutions are not points of intersection and we have no solution.
+If both points are in bounds of the cylinder, then we only consider the one visible (i.e. in the front half of the cylinder) and not the other one.

 - Problems:
     First we tried to find the implicit equation for a cylinder by using the Pythagore theorem but it ended up with a very complex